OpenTermsArchive/contrib-versions/Market/Terms of Service.md

 Our use of your information

-37\. **Privacy**: We respect your privacy.
-When you become a member or buy items on Envato Market as a Guest you will be asked to provide some information about yourself.
-This information may be used by us and contractors in connection with providing the Envato Market sites and their services, including marketing activities.
+37\. **Privacy**: We respect your privacy and process your personal information in accordance with our Privacy Policy

-Our Privacy Policy explains how we deal with your information and it forms part of these terms.
+Our Privacy Policy explains how we deal with your information.

 38\. **Confidential Information**: We value your information and take reasonable precautions to protect it.
-While we take reasonable steps to preserve the security of your information, please be aware that we can’t promise that your use of the Envato Market will be confidential, and we can’t promise that any information you provide to us is perfectly secure.
 While using the Envato Market, you may also become aware of confidential information about us or another member.
 You promise to not disclose any confidential information made available to you through the Envato Market to any other person.

 Playing fair